Undecimal: In the history of measurement

-As translated: "He [Lagrange] almost regretted that [the base] was not a prime number, such as 11, which necessarily would give all fractions the same denominator.
+As translated: "He [Lagrange] almost regretted [the base] was not a prime number, such as 11, which necessarily would give all fractions the same denominator.
 This idea will be regarded, if you will, as one of those exaggerations that escape the best minds in the heat of argument; but he only used the number 11 to rule out the number 12, which the more intrepid innovators wanted to substitute for 10, which is the basis of numeration everywhere."

 In 1795, in the published public lectures at the École Normale, Lagrange observed that fractions with varying denominators (e.g., 1/2, 1/3, 1/4, 1/5, 1/7), though simple in themselves, were inconvenient, as their different denominators made them difficult to compare.
 That is, fractions aren't difficult to compare if the numerator is 1 (e.g., 1/2 is larger than 1/3, which in turn is larger than 1/4).
 However, comparisons become more difficult when both numerators and denominators are mixed: 3/4 is larger than 5/7, which in turn is larger than 2/3, though this cannot be determined by simple inspection of the denominators in the way possible if the numerator is 1.
-He noted that the difficulty was resolved if all the fractions had the same denominator:
+He noted the difficulty was resolved if all the fractions had the same denominator: